Rayan84/friends_rails/README.md

 - Ruby on Rails v5.2.4
 - Atom
 - Git and GitHub
--

 ## Live Demo

-This application has been deployed to Heroku, click below to run it online:
+This application has been deployed to Heroku, click the Live Demo Link to run it online:
 [Live Demo Link](https://friendslist-rails.herokuapp.com/)